LafeLabs/PostCapitalistIndustry/README.md

 # PostCapitalistIndustry
-Post Capitalist Industrial Development Book
+Post Capitalist Industrial Development or Technology for a Free Future or Trash Wizardry: The Stickening

 Chapters: